Worship & Celebrations

 To learn more about upcoming services, look to our Upcoming Worship Celebrations.

 Ingathering Sunday Our church year begins with Ingathering Sunday, which typically takes place on the first Sunday after Labor Day.
-This high-energy day marks the transition from the quieter summer Sundays to the more intensive Sundays of the fall, winter, and spring.
+This marks the transition from the quieter summer Sundays to the more intensive Sundays of the fall, winter, and spring.

 The Days of Awe We devote a Sunday to exploring the universal spiritual themes such as atonement and forgiveness that can found in the Jewish High Holy Days of Rosh Hashanah and Yom Kippur.